MicrosoftDocs/architecture-center/docs/reference-architectures/media-services/saga-orchestration.md

 The operator reviews the asset and identifies the various audio track layouts, then starts the following saga:

- 1. Start a copy into the longterm storage account.
+ 1. Start a copy into the long-term storage account.
  1. Get notified that the copy is complete.
- 1. Begin an encode with TeleStream CloudPort to Mux the left and right stereo tracks, along with the video, into a new asset.
+ 1. Begin encoding with TeleStream CloudPort to Mux the left and right stereo tracks, along with the video, into a new asset.
  1. Create a multi-bitrate asset using Azure Media Services V3 API encoder.
  1. Publish the asset with DRM, and notify an operator that an asset is ready for logging.